 We are usually breathless, too, Easter morning, when we hike up to fellowship and watch the sunrise.
 It is my favorite morning of the year and my favorite thing about Easter.
 I tell the kids:

-And we really are racing; My Man must be pretending to be a speed racer.
+And we really are racing.
+My husband must be pretending to be a speed racer.
 Being slightly late just adds to the thrill.
-Waking the family early and racing through the dark is all worth it, though, because…
+Waking the family early and racing through the dark is all worth it…

 We know the end of the story and we can celebrate—our Savior lives!
 He has made a way for eternal fellowship—with Him and with all believers.

-The importance of and the gift of “fellowship” has been on my mind lately.
+The gift of “fellowship” has been on my mind lately.
 I’ve had a lot to think about since our family just finished a week of burning the candle at both ends and having some of the most meaningful fellowship I have ever experienced.
 We worked, celebrated, worshiped, played, reminisced and grieved.

 The longest-married set the standard for the newest

-The main event was the celebration of the marriage of our nephew to that amazing young woman I mentioned in a recent post.
+The main event was the celebration of the marriage of our nephew to an amazing young lady.
 Then, the following day, we enjoyed a family worship service before celebrating the 50th anniversary of my husband’s parents.

 The “full circle” and grieving happened the day after, when we began to say goodbye to my husband’s precious aunt.
 Family members who had just gotten home turned around and drove the six hours back to see her.